gm3/boom-tools/README.md

 ## Summary

-This is a tool that can randomize layers in Unity, with a feature to export VRMs using uniVRM.
-The tool can be configured to export a batch of NFTs with erc-1155 metadata, and an image.
+This is a tool that can randomize layers in Unity using weighted randomization.
+It can export VRMs using uniVRM.
+The tool can be configured to export a batch of VRMs with erc-1155 metadata, along with an image.
+You can use this tool to randomize pretty much anything if customized.

 ## Dependencies